Recipe: Homemade Mayonnaise In Minutes Using An Immersion Blender

 Homemade Mayonnaise Ingredients

-Making homemade mayonnaise only takes two ingredients.
-And I often add a pressed garlic to add extra flavor for my sandwich spreads and such:
+Making homemade mayonnaise only takes a few ingredients.
+Sometimes I add a pressed garlic to add extra flavor for my sandwich spreads and such:

 Who knew the ingredients would be so simple??

-Here’s what I did: I cracked the egg and added the lemon juice and stirred it all in.
-Then I let the mixture sit about 5-10 minutes to become room temperature.
+Crack the egg, add lemon juice and stir.
+Allow the mixture sit about 5-10 minutes to become room temperature.
 (Ingredients being room temp is a secret to successfully making mayo)

-Then I sprinkled in a bit of salt and the mustard powder (although sometimes I use a tiny squirt of prepared mustard instead).
-I dropped in a pressed clove of garlic.
+Sprinkle in a bit of salt and mustard powder (although sometimes I use a tiny squirt of prepared mustard instead).

-Then I brought out my immersion blender.
-I pushed the blade all the way to the bottom of the jar before turning it on.
-Then I slowly added my oils.
+Using an immersion blender, push the blade all the way to the bottom of the jar before turning it on.

 Important Step In Emulsification

-With the immersion blender going I slowly poured my oil in a very thin stream into the mix.
+With the immersion blender going, slowly pour oil in a very thin stream into the mix.

 This is important!
 You want your oils and the egg mixture to emulsify so you have to pour it in ‘glacier slow’!
 Pouring the oil in too quickly could cause your mayonnaise fail to properly emulsify.

-Lastly I stirred in a couple of tablespoons of whey because I read it could help the mayonnaise last longer in the fridge.
-I’ll say the mayonnaise turned out great.
+If desired, stir in a couple of tablespoons of whey – I’ve read it could help the mayonnaise last longer in the fridge.

 Want the recipe?
 Why certainly – here ya go!

-Did you make this Homemade Flavored Mayonnaise?
-Please rate the recipe in your comment below!
+Did you make this Homemade Mayonnaise?
+Please help it to show in internet searches by rating the recipe in your comment below!

 Homemade Garlic-Flavored Mayo